 To access services through the Student Disability Resource Center, please follow the steps below.
 If you have any questions, please contact the Student Disability Resource Center.
 You can call our office at 478-445-5931, e-mail firstname.lastname@example.org or stop by our office in Russell Library, room 109.

-1. Complete a Request for Services (docx) and Provide Disability Documentation (pdf)
+1. Complete a Request for Services (pdf) and Provide Disability Documentation (pdf)

 Once completed, please return the Request for Services and documentation to our office by mailing it to the address below, e-mailing it to email@example.com, faxing to 478-445-1959, or delivering it to us in person.